 To put it in as simple terms as possible, flannel is a fabric.
-It’s typically made from cotton or wool that has been brushed to create ‘nap.’ or all those little raised hairs that pop up on a piece of fabric when you brush it.
+In fact, you might’ve slept in flannel sheets or pajamas, on a cold winter night.
+Flannel is typically made from cotton or wool that has been brushed to create ‘nap,’ or all those little raised hairs that pop up on a piece of fabric when you brush it.
 That’s what makes flannel so cozy and also why it makes a perfect lining for men’s winter coats.
 Flannel also comes in a non-napped variety, but that doesn’t mean it loses the softness we’ve come to expect from our flannel shirts and blankets.
 Flannel that is not napped gains its softness through the loosely spun yarn that’s used to make it, so either way, you are guaranteed a warm and comfortable flannel shirt that can almost single-handedly get you through the cold of the winter months.

 You can wear a men's flannel shirt that's not plaid, just like you can wear a plaid shirt that's not flannel.
 Now, there are plenty of flannel plaid shirts out there on the market.
 In fact, the majority of flannel shirts are plaid, so we can see where you might get confused.
 But flannel fabrics come in solid and heathered colors, too, which are most certainly not plaid.
 And you can find plaid patterns on pretty much everything under the sun (even coffee mugs, which are definitely — or at least hopefully — not flannel).